 - Know How to Handle Insurance Companies: As soon as you are physically able, connect with your insurance company to let them know what happened.
 If, however, an insurance company subsequently contacts you to discuss your accident, refer those calls to your attorney.

 - Talk to an Attorney: This is an essential step that can help you determine what to do after a car accident.
-At The Law Firm of Davidoff & Associates, our Forest Hills car accident attorneys can advise you on what to do after your collision, helping you navigate the medical system and property damage you may have suffered after a crash.
+At Davidoff Law, our Queens car accident attorneys can advise you on what to do after your collision, helping you navigate the medical system and property damage you may have suffered after a crash.
 We can help you anticipate what a lawsuit might entail.
 If cost is a concern, remember that we work on contingency, which means you pay us nothing until we recover money for your recovery.

 What NOT to Do After an Accident